IIED and Habitat III

 - "Interrogating the new urban agenda", a Development Studies Association (DSA) Urbanisation and Development Study Group Workshop, 4 July 2016

 - Third Preparatory Committee meeting, 25-27 July, 2016

-On October 11 Debra Roberts, a champion of urban climate action, will ask if Habitat III can deliver in the real world and whether the 'New Urban Agenda' can support local needs, when she gives the 2016 Barbara Ward Lecture, organised by IIED.
-Register your interest to receive an invite.
+On October 11 Debra Roberts, a champion of urban climate action, asked if Habitat III can deliver in the real world and whether the 'New Urban Agenda' can support local needs, in the 2016 Barbara Ward Lecture, organised by IIED.

-IIED and its many partners are hosting events and participating in a number of others at Habitat III in Quito.
+IIED and its many partners hosted events and participated in a number of others at Habitat III in Quito.

 - Cities as engines of economic growth: the case for providing basic infrastructure and services in urban areas, Sarah Colenbrander (2016), IIED Report